Computational-Thinking/ia-assistant-olimpics/README.md

 ## Question findDistances

-Write a JavaScript function `findDistances(graph)` that takes as input a graph description as returned by the `readProblem` function returns the matrix with the distances between each pair of nodes.
+Write a JavaScript function `findDistances(graph)` that takes as input a graph description as returned by the `readProblem` function and returns the matrix with the distances between each pair of nodes.
 The distance of a node to a node that is not reachable from the given node is `Infinity`.
 For example, for the graph above, the function should return the following array for node 0:

 ```js